milanto-hery/milanto-hery/README.md

 # 👋 Hi, I'm Milanto

-I'm passionate about building Artificial Intelligence and deep learning models to support ecological and biodiversity monitoring, climate science, remote sensing, medicine, Agriculture, and precision farming.
+I'm passionate about building artificial intelligence (AI) and deep learning models to support ecological and biodiversity monitoring, climate science, remote sensing, medicine, Agriculture, and precision farming.

 ## 🌟 What I Do
 - 🤖 Machine Learning & Deep Learning for Ecology